 (2) Alan Colowick, M.D., M.P.H., a member of our board of directors, is Managing Director of Matrix Capital Management Company, an affiliate of AyurMaya Capital Management Fund LP, a holder of greater than 5% of our capital stock.
-Immediately prior to the closing of this offering, all shares of our Series B redeemable convertible preferred stock held by AyurMaya Capital Management Fund, LP will convert into 4,278,074 shares of our common stock.
+Immediately prior to the closing of this offering, all shares of our Series B redeemable convertible preferred stock held by AyurMaya Capital Management Fund, LP will convert into shares of our common stock and shares of our non-voting common stock.

 (2) Alan Colowick, M.D., M.P.H., a member of our board of directors, is Managing Director of Matrix Capital Management Company, an affiliate of AyurMaya Capital Management Fund LP, a holder of greater than 5% of our capital stock.
-Note that AyurMaya Capital Management Fund, LP later converted its Series B-2A redeemable convertible preferred stock into Series B-2 redeemable convertible preferred stock in July 2023.
-Immediately prior to the closing of this offering, all shares of our Series B-2 redeemable convertible preferred stock held by AyurMaya Capital Management Fund, LP will convert into 1,141,494 shares of our common stock.
+Note that AyurMaya Capital Management Fund, LP later converted its Series B-2A redeemable convertible preferred stock in July 2023.
+Immediately prior to the closing of this offering, all shares of our Series B-2A redeemable convertible preferred stock held by AyurMaya Capital Management Fund, LP will convert into shares of our common stock and

 - (3) Consists of (i) 3,263,415 shares of our Series B-2 redeemable convertible preferred stock and 1,631,708 shares of our Series B-2A redeemable convertible preferred stock issued to BBA and (ii) 294,244 shares of our Series B-2 redeemable convertible preferred stock and 147,122 shares of our Series B-2A redeemable convertible preferred stock issued to 667, L.P.
 Julian C. Baker, a former member of our board of directors who resigned from our board of directors in June 2024, is a Managing Partner of BBA, the management company and investment adviser to the BBA Funds.
 The BBA Funds beneficially own more than 5% of our outstanding capital stock.
-Immediately prior to the closing of this offering, all shares of our Series B-2 and Series B-2A redeemable convertible preferred stock held by the BBA Funds will convert into 1,141,492 shares of our non-voting common stock. - (4) Consists of (i) 2,909,464 shares of our Series B-2 redeemable convertible preferred stock issued to Foresite Capital Fund V, L.P., (ii) 1,454,731 shares of our Series B-2 redeemable convertible preferred stock issued to Foresite Capital Opportunity Fund V, L.P., (iii) 1,454,732 shares of our Series B-2 redeemable convertible preferred stock issued to Foresite Labs Fund I, L.P., and (iv) 1,454,731 shares of our Series B-2 redeemable convertible preferred stock issued to Foresite Capital Fund VI, L.P. entities affiliated with Foresite Capital Management beneficially own more than 5% of our outstanding capital stock.
+Immediately prior to the closing of this offering, all shares of our Series B-2 and Series B-2A redeemable convertible preferred stock held by the BBA Funds will convert into shares of our common stock and shares of our non-voting common stock. - (4) Consists of (i) 2,909,464 shares of our Series B-2 redeemable convertible preferred stock issued to Foresite Capital Fund V, L.P., (ii) 1,454,731 shares of our Series B-2 redeemable convertible preferred stock issued to Foresite Capital Opportunity Fund V, L.P., (iii) 1,454,731 shares of our Series B-2 redeemable convertible preferred stock issued to Foresite Labs Fund I, L.P., and (iv) 1,454,731 shares of our Series B-2 redeemable convertible preferred stock issued to Foresite Capital Fund VI, L.P. and (iv) 1,454,731 shares of our Series B-2 redeemable convertible preferred stock issued to Foresite Capital Fund VI, L.P.
+Entities affiliated with Foresite Capital Management beneficially own more than 5% of our outstanding capital stock.
 James B. Tananbaum, M.D., a member of our board of directors, is President, Chief Executive Officer and a director of Foresite Capital Management.
-Immediately prior to the closing of this offering, all shares of our Series B-2 redeemable convertible preferred stock sheld by entities affiliated with Foresite Capital Management will convert into 1,555,860 shares of our common stock.
+Immediately prior to the closing of this offering, all shares of our Series B-2 redeemable convertible preferred stock issued to four source of our common stock and shares of our non-voting common stock.